-I was born into a family in which most of my relatives worked as well educated vegetable growers or doctors, predominantly surgeons, one of my Grandpas was a spine surgeon expert, and the other a soccer referee, and also worked at the Hungarian National Railway Company in Communism, when he retired he still sold the tickets at the station, where they lived with Granny on the outskirts of Budapest.
+I was born in Budapest, Hungary, into a family in which most of my relatives worked as well educated vegetable growers or doctors, predominantly surgeons, one of my grandfather was a spine surgeon expert, and the other a soccer referee, and also worked at the Hungarian National Railway Company in Communism, after he retired he still sold the tickets at the station.
 My mother still works as a very good lawyer, and my father was a very important journalist at newspapers and televisions.
 As it was usual my parents were working a lot, while i was with my grandparents.
-So i grew up spending much of my time in the land in the countryside, or in the hospital where my grandpa was the director where people got rehabilitated after operations, their home was even situated inside the grounds of the rehabilitation institute, and towards home I jumped over the concrete fence, I went through the forest.
+So i grew up spending much of my time in the land in the countryside, or in the hospital area, where my grandpa was the director where people got rehabilitated after operations, their home was even situated inside the grounds of the rehabilitation institute, and towards home I jumped over the concrete fence, I went through the forest.

 I think this was a crucial and diverse effect on my life that on 1 side we belonged to the land in the countryside, and on the other to human bodies near the city.
 Both trends are indeed in the circulation of a communal activity, of course such as many other kinds of works.
 Water polo was kind of a tradition, such as hunting for large beasts.
-These also taught me a lot.
-As Janos Pilinszky poet says making art is also similar to hunting, extreme concentration with a cleared thinking, arriving into the middle of an issue, when there is the animal pulling the trigger.
 Lived in South Africa one and a half years and worked as a water polo coach there when i was 19 YO.
-Not long after my professional sport career(15 years) and done many years of fishing, I completed my studies on cinematography in the School of Visual Arts in Sydney in 2001.
+Not long after my professional sport career, I completed my studies on cinematography in the School of Visual Arts in Sydney in 2001.
 When returned to Budapest I got occupied as a documentarist photographer.
 My ongoing long-term work started in 2011, In the beginning it contained an ensemble of landscapes, abstractions, and objects photographed.
 In 2016 I started also making self-portraits and let in more and more conceptional ideas and different mediums of artmaking into my workflow.

-Practicing a widened method of Fine Art, I explore several kinds, whether they are related to photography, drawing, painting, sculpturing, creating object, installation, performance, social activism on the streets of Budapest, or virtually on Facebook for example.
+Practicing a widened method of Fine Art, I explore several kinds: photography, drawing, painting, sculpturing, creating object, installation, performance, social activism on the streets of Budapest, or virtually on Facebook for example.

 selected solo exhibitions:

 2016.
-Fusion, curated by Gabriella Csizek, Month of Photography, Bratislava, Slovakia / Hungarian Cultural Institute
+Fusion, curated by Gabriella Csizek, Month of Photography, Hungarian Cultural Institute/

 selected group exhibitions:

 2019.
-Perspectives, curated by Rita Somosi & Klara Szarka, Budapest Photo Festival, Hungary / Kiscelli Museum
+Perspectives, curated by Rita Somosi & Klara Szarka, Kiscelli Museum / Budapest Photo Festival, Hungary.

 2016.
-Regi/on, curated by Reka Kenez, Studio of Young Photographers Hungary, Kalocsa, Hungary / City Gallery
+Regi/on, curated by Reka Kenez, Studio of Young Photographers Hungary, / City Gallery

 2015.
 Scholarship of Hungarian National Cultural Fund